 Day 9 — Kilkenny

-Head east to Kilkenny, a city known for its vibrant arts and handicrafts traditions.
-After lunch at a local restaurant, embark on an entertaining walking tour along the Medieval Mile, hearing about Kilkenny’s history as well as its legends and ghost stories.
+Head a few hours east to Kilkenny, a city known for its vibrant arts and handicrafts traditions.
+After lunch, embark on an entertaining walking tour along the Medieval Mile, hearing about Kilkenny’s history as well as its legends and ghost stories.
 Highlights include Kilkenny Castle, the old city jail, and the towering St. Canice's Cathedral.
 Next, stop in at the Smithwick's brewery for a guided tour and learn how red ales have been crafted here for some 300 years.
 Finish off the tour with a pint of your favorite ale and take the rest of the day to discover the city’s artisan shops, galleries, and vibrant nightlife.
 (B,L)

 Walking: 2-3 hour medieval walking tour, city streets.